Kevinw97/my-vg-list/README.md

 # MyVGList

-Small web app using the https://rawg.io/ API to browse video games.
+Small web app using the https://rawg.io/ API to browse video games

 ## Functionality:
 * Browse video games with API calls to RAWG